ulidtko/haskell-stack-builder/README.md

 Stack version: 2.5.1

-The image is `FROM alpine` but configured for building static binaries; build outputs will run on any other Linux distro.
+The image is `FROM alpine` but configured for building static binaries; build outputs should run on any other Linux distro.
 Musl libc is linked into those binaries.

 ## Basic usage, volumes ##

 First build the image:

-    docker build -t haskell-stack-builder:latest .
+    docker build -t haskell-stack-builder:lts-14.27 .

 Then supposing you have a Stack project under `foobar_project` and `binary_outputs` directory: